 How is this interference measured?
 A water-vapour optical filter, which transmits light with a wavelength, which is absorbed by very few gases, except water vapour, is always installed in position "W" of the filter carousel.
-Using this filter, water-vapour's interference is measured during the Humidity Interference Calibration of each installed filter.
+Using this filter, water-vapour's interference is measured during the Humidity Interference Calibration on the installed filter.
 A supply of zero gas containing a constant concentration of water vapour is attached to the air-inlet of the

 Monitor.
-The signal in the cell is measured with the water vapour filter and with all the other installed optical filters.
+The signal in the cell is measured with the water vapour filter and with the installed optical filters.

-The water vapour in the cell absorbs light from the water-vapour filter and from the other installed filters, producing signals which are related to water-vapour's relative absorption of the light at the wavelengths transmitted by the different optical filters (see Fig.12.2).
-We know, however, that the ratio of the signal measured with any one filter (e.g. "A") and the signal measured with the watervapour filter is a constant.
+The water vapour in the cell absorbs light from the water-vapour filter and from the installed filter, producing signals which are related to water-vapour's relative absorption of the light at the wavelengths transmitted by the optical filter (see Fig.12.2).
+We know, however, that the ratio of the signal measured with any one filter (e.g. "A") and the signal measured with the water-vapour filter is a constant.
 This ratio is related to the Humidity Gain Factor calculated during the humidity-interference calibration of filter "A".
-For example, if the signal produced by water vapour when using the water-vapour filter, is 160μV and using Filter "A" is 16μV, then, if the signal measured with the water-vapour filter is found to be 80μV, we know that this concentration of water vapour will produce a signal of 8μV when Filter "A" is used.
+For example, if the signal produced by water vapour when using the water-vapour filter, is 160μ V and using Filter "A" is 16μ V, then, if the signal measured with the water-vapour filter "A" is 16μ V, we know that this concentration of water vapour will produce a signal of 8μ V when Filter "A" is used.
 Measurements made during humidity-interference calibration of the installed filters therefore enable the Monitor to compensate any measured signal for water-vapour's interference.